Helical Piers FAQ

 What are some of the benefits of becoming a PierTech installer?

 -We offer FREE Training that will help the installer learn the best methods for installing piers in their soil conditions.
 The PierTech training program teaches the science of torque ratio to load capacity and soil mechanics, in a way that is both easy to learn and understand.

-– Superior Customer Service and Engineering Support.
+-Superior Customer Service and Engineering Support.
 When you call PierTech you will always get a “Live Person”.
-We always follow up and assist even during your most challenging projcts.
-At Peirtech we understand the importance of customer service and building lasting relationships.
+We always follow up and assist even during your most challenging projects.
+PierTech understands the importance of customer service and building lasting relationships.

--At Piertech we don’t oversaturate territories, we keep a extensive inventory of material and equiment for expedited delivery.
-And we continue to innovate our products and equipment to make installation easier and more efficient.
+-PierTech does not oversaturate territories, we keep am extensive inventory of material and equipment for expedited delivery.
+We continue to innovate our products and equipment to make installation easier and more efficient.